codeforamerica/rva-screening/README.md

 ### What

-A repository of early-stage design ideas for an application that would allow safety net health clinics in Richmond, VA to share income verification screening.
+A repository of early prototyping and design ideas for an application that would allow safety net health services in Richmond, VA to share income verification screening.

 ### Status